bcdataca/workshop2017/content/home/about.md

 +++

-# Goal
+# About

 Targeted at graduate students in the Institute of Applied Mathematics at UBC and students at SFU with similar interests, the 2017 bcdata Data Science Workshop has two goals: to bring together top researchers, industry professionals and BC Math students to tackle interesting research and industry problems; and to develop data science literacy in students with strong mathematical skills who may have little or no previous experience in the realm